immersive-web/webxr-ar-module/explainer.md

 ### Beginning a VR session

 Clicking that button will attempt to initiate a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession), which manages input and output for the display.
 When creating a session with `VRDisplay.requestSession` the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
-If `supportsSession` returned true for a given dictionary then calling `requestingSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture or another page currently having an active session for the same display.)
+If `supportsSession` returned true for a given dictionary then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture or another page currently having an active session for the same display.)

 The content to present to the display is defined by a `VRLayer`.
 In the initial version of the spec only one layer type, `VRCanvasLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layer, at which point this would act like the `firstChild` attribute of a DOM element.)